 Wedgwood's design was based on a seal commissioned by the Committee for the Abolition of the Slave Trade on 5 July 1787, showing a kneeling Black man in chains asking, 'Am I Not a Man and a Brother?'.
 The motif and motto were widely reproduced and disseminated in print, on textiles and ceramics throughout the late 18th and 19th centuries.
 The process of translating this design into ceramic sculpture remains something of a mystery.
 The medallion motif was adapted from the print design and sculpted in 1787, probably by William Hackwood, Wedgwood's best modeller.
 Records in the V&A Wedgwood Collection archives offer insights into the story of how and why Wedgwood produced the medallion.

 It is thought that thousands of medallions were distributed by the 1790s, although records in the Wedgwood oven books (which list what was loaded into the bottle ovens for firing), do not always reflect the full picture, and offer limited detail on exact quantities.
-Although they were in production from 1787, the medallions are not mentioned in the oven books until April 1792: "J. Steel made 14.
-Doz black slave cameos, 1 ¼."
+Although they were in production from 1787, the medallions are not mentioned in the oven books until April 1792: 'J. Steel made 14.
+Doz black slave cameos, 1 ¼'.
 Josiah Wedgwood's correspondence gives a fuller picture.
-In a 1788 letter, Thomas Clarkson (1760 – 1846) a leading campaigner against the British slave trade, writes, "I should be extremely obliged to you to furnish me with as many as you can spare" as "tomorrow I enter upon a tour through the southern counties of the Kingdom on the subject of the slave trade."
-In 1788 Wedgwood sent a batch to future Founding Father Benjamin Franklin (1706 – 1790) in America.
+In a 1788 letter, Thomas Clarkson (1760 – 1846), a leading campaigner against the British slave trade, writes, "I should be extremely obliged to you to furnish me with as many as you can spare" as, "tomorrow I enter upon a tour through the southern counties of the Kingdom on the subject of the slave trade".
+In 1788, Wedgwood sent a batch to future Founding Father Benjamin Franklin (1706 – 90) in America.

 The medallions became something of a fashion accessory, framed or mounted into brooches and buckles.
-As Clarkson commented, 'some had them inlaid in gold on the lids of their snuffboxes.
+As Clarkson commented, "some had them inlaid in gold on the lids of their snuffboxes.
 Of the ladies, several wore them as bracelets, and others had them fitted up in an ornamental manner as pins for their hair.
-A fashion … was seen for once in the honourable office of promoting the cause of justice, humanity and freedom.'
-Key to its success was that Wedgwood’s medallion was easily reproducible: The V&A Collection holds a number of the medallions in different ceramic bodies, sizes and dates, alongside models and moulds for its production.
+A fashion… was seen for once in the honourable office of promoting the cause of justice, humanity and freedom".
+Key to its success was that Wedgwood's medallion was easily reproducible – the V&A collections include a number of the medallions in different ceramic bodies, sizes and dates, alongside models and moulds for its production.

 Given Wedgwood's commercial focus, it is revealing that the medallions were not for sale, but were handed out at abolitionist meetings.
 The early focus of the campaign was the abolition of the trade in enslaved people, rather than slavery itself – in the hope that the ultimate goal of abolishing the practice entirely would surely follow.
 In 1807, the abolition of the slave trade finally took place, prohibiting the trade of enslaved people in the British Empire.
 It was not until 1834 that the emancipation of enslaved people occurred in British colonies.